 Meara Conway is the Sask NDP MLA for Regina Elphinstone-Centre.
 She serves as the Deputy House Leader, as well as the Official Opposition Critic for Social Services, Housing, Community-Based Organizations, Childcare & Early Learning, Francophone Affairs, and Ethics & Democracy.
 Conway was first elected in 2020.

-Meara is a lawyer, activist, musician, and new mother with deep roots in Saskatchewan.
+Meara is a lawyer, activist, and musician with deep roots in Saskatchewan.
 Throughout her career, she has fought for some of Canada’s most vulnerable.
 A public defender with Legal Aid, she was recently named one of Canadian Lawyer’s 25 Most Influential Lawyers of 2019 in recognition of her work fighting for Legal Aid funding and representing those who erected teepees at the Justice for Our Stolen Children camp to protest racism against Indigenous communities in Saskatchewan.

 Meara was born-and-raised in Cathedral where she now resides with her partner Nick and their sons Lew (Llewelyn) and Eamon.